HGVSnomenclature/hgvs-nomenclature/docs/software.md

 The software must:

-- Be primarily concerned with provided the functionality listed above.
-Software that accept or emit HGVS expressions as part of their operation will not be included.
+- Be *primarily* concerned with provided the functionality listed above.
+  Software that merely accepts or emits HGVS expressions as part of their operation (e.g., variant annotation) do not meet this criterion.
 - Meet the license requirements above.
 Commercial software, including hybrid open-source/commercial software, will not be included.
 - Have a publication in PubMed.
 This requirement is intended to create a bar